-- are aged over 21
+- Are aged over 21

-- have held full licence for at least two years
+- Have held full licence for at least two years

 - Complete an approved safeguarding course

-- fully complete the hackney carriage driver's licence application form
+- Fully complete the hackney carriage driver's licence application form

-- pass the council’s test of their knowledge of the topography of the city and the responsibilities of a licensed driver
+- Pass the council’s test of their knowledge of the topography of the city and the responsibilities of a licensed driver

-- consent to a driving history checks from the Driver and Vehicle Licensing Agency with us using Davis Licence Check.
+- Consent to a driving history checks from the Driver and Vehicle Licensing Agency with us using Davis Licence Check

+Please note that you must complete a driving skills assessment within the previous six months of submitting an application and submit the certificate with your application form.
 If you do not actively pursue your application for six months or more, we will treat it as having been withdrawn.
 You will need to start again if you later wish to become a licensed driver.

 It is also the policy of the city council that all licensed drivers obtain a BTech qualification in transporting passengers by taxi and private hire vehicle within six months of the grant of their licence.